Codecademy/docs/content/java/concepts/array-list/terms/removeRange/removeRange.md

   - 'paths/computer-science'
 ---

-The `.removeRange()` method is used for removing all elements inside a specified range from an instance of the `ArrayList` class.
+The `.removeRange()` method removes all elements inside a specified range from an instance of the `ArrayList` class.

 ## Syntax